biocro/biocro/documentation/README.md

 - texinfo texlive texlive-latex-extra texlive-science

 ###
-Build the vignettes using `R CMD build biocro`, and then install with `R CMD INSTALL BioCro_xxx.tar.gz`, where xxx is the version number.
+Build the package using `R CMD build biocro`.
+This includings building the vignettes.
+Then install using `R CMD INSTALL BioCro_xxx.tar.gz`, where xxx is the version number.